rangrej-irfan/docs/mkdocs/docs/resources/design/access-management/jwt_token_user_identity.md

 --conf "spark.hadoop.privacera.jwt.oauth.enable=true"
 ```

-### FGAC
+### For FGAC supported connectors

 User will copy the JWT token string to a file and pass the file path in a Spark configuration variable to the Spark job.
+The difference is the methodology is because FGAC clusters support SparkSQL and it is not possible to
+pass JWT in Spark configuration variable.

+!!! warning "Global User"
+    When this feature is used FGAC cluster, then the logged in user identity is not considered and everyone will be
+    treated as the user n the JWT token.
+This is only recommended for job clusters where you want to enforce FGAC"

 Here is an example -

 ```json
 spark.hadoop.privacera.jwt.oauth.enable true